Impoundments 1 & 2

 • Implementing institutional controls, monitoring, and periodic reviews to ensure that the remedy remains protective of public health and the environment.

-In 2020, as part of the remedial design phase, a field demonstration of the remedy was performed.
-This initial demonstration project provided important information that will support the design of the full-scale remedy, such as the rate of material removal and preferred containers for shipping of the dewatered material to off-site treatment facilities.
-The demonstration work was safely completed and met air quality criteria approved by both USEPA and NJDEP.
+As part of the remedial design phase, remedy demonstration projects were performed in 2020, 2021, 2022 and 2023.
+These demonstration projects provided important information to support the final design of the remedy, such as the rate of material removal and preferred containers for shipping of the dewatered material to off-site treatment facilities.
+During the demonstration campaigns a significant amount of material was safely removed from the impoundments, while meeting air quality criteria approved by both USEPA and NJDEP.